octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 }
 ```

 The `LaunchRaffleSection` and `BuyTicketButton` actions need to know if a transaction is pending.
-They need to get this boolean and a callback, to update it in their `props`:
+They need to get this boolean and a callback to update it in their `props`:

 ``` typescript jsx
 type BuyTicketButtonProps = { pendingTransaction: boolean; setPendingTransactionCallback: (b : boolean) => void}